laroche/private-geldanlage/optionen.md

    - To adjust to current SP500 market prices, you should double all the prices: Sell 3 puts at about $6.00 to receive a credit of 3x$6.00=$18.00 and buy 5 puts for less than $18.00/5=$3.60.
      This is now $900 in /ES and $1800 with SPX options.
+   - For an effective hedge you should have puts about 20% below current market level or more than delta 2 with options.
 - Sweet Bobby hat den BSH hier erklärt: [How to trade the Black Swan Hedge](https://www.youtube.com/watch?v=A5Tm_GBJauk)
    - Strikes - sell three short puts approximately $3.
 Buy 5 long puts 50 points below the shorts. (/ES)
    - Days To Expiration (DTE) - begin the entire campaign by purchasing 4 BSH tranches outright at approximately 120 DTE, ideally on a day when the market is up.
      Subsequent tranches must be equal or greater than 60 DTE.
-   - Factory Campaign - once the initial camaign has begun, sell additional short puts on a day when the market is down 0.4 % or more or after two consecutive down days (especially after two days of increasing volatility).
+   - Factory Campaign - once the initial campaign has begun, sell additional short puts on a day when the market is down 0.4 % or more or after two consecutive down days (especially after two days of increasing volatility).
      Use the BSH calculator to buy the puts when the entire trade can be put on at a breakeven or a slight credit.